 Representative cases with different percentages of cells with overexpression and amplification of ERBB2.
 (A, B, C and E, IHC for ERBB2).
-Arrow pointed the small cluster of ERBB2-over expressing cells. (panel B).
-The region with the black rectangle in panel C corresponds to the field in panel D, and panel F а serial section of panel E. FISH demonstrates that is the ERBB2-overexpressing cells have gene amplification of ERBB2 (D and F: orange signals, ERBB2; green signals, centromere 17).
+Arrow indicates the small cluster of ERBB2-overexpressing cells (panel B).
+The region with the black rectangle in panel C corresponds to the field in panel D, and panel F is a serial section of panel E. FISH demonstrates that the ERBB2-overexpressing cells have gene amplification of ERBB2 (D and F: orange signals, ERBB2; green signals, centromere 17).
 (A, case 21; B, case 11; C and D, case 18; E and F, case 44)

-Numbers of cases with amplification (black bars), gain (gray bars) and normal (white bars) by MLPA in different fractions of FISH-proved ERBB2 amplified cells.
+Numbers of cases with ERBB2 amplification (black bars), ERBB2 gain (gray bars) and normal ERBB2 (white bars) as determined by MLPA in different fractions of ERBB2-amplified cells detected by FISH.

-Representative images of co-amplification of ERBB2, EGFR, MYC, CCND1, FGFR2.
+Representative images of co-amplification of ERBB2, EGFR, MYC, CCND1, and FGFR2.
 Intramucosal adenocarcinoma with heterogeneous ERBB2 amplification (A-F, case 47).
 The circled region with dotted line in panel A was used for MLPA analysis.
-(MLPA peak values: ERBB2, 6.36; EGFR, 1.32, MYC, 3.8; CCND1, 3.00) The regions with the black rectangles in panel A corresponds to the field in panel B and the field in panel C, respectively.
-IHC shows that approximately 35% of cancer cells in the circled region with dotted line in panel A was ERBB2-overexpressing cancer cells (B) and approximately 6% EGFR-overexpressing cancer cells (C).
-The regions labeled with d, e, and f in panel B and panel C corresponds to the fields in panel D, E, and F respectively.
+(MLPA peak values: ERBB2, 6.36; EGFR, 1.32, MYC, 3.8; CCND1, 3.00) The regions with the black rectangles in panel A correspond to the fields in panels B and C. IHC shows that approximately 35% of cancer cells in the circled region with dotted line in panel A was ERBB2-overexpressing cancer cells (B) and approximately 6% EGFR-overexpressing cancer cells (C).
+The regions labeled with d, e, and f in panel B and panel C correspond to the fields in panel D, E, and F respectively.
 Dual-color FISH shows co-amplifications of ERBB2 and MYC (D: orange signals, ERBB2; green signals, MYC), and EGFR and MYC (E: orange signals, EGFR; green signals, MYC).
-Almost all the of cancer cells have co-amplification of MYC (orange signals) and CCND1 (green signals) (F) Co-amplification of ERBB2 and MYC (G-I) (case 21: MLPA peak values: ERBB2, 21.9; MYC, 15.4), and FGFR and MYC (J-L) (case 11:MLPA peak values: FGFR2, 62.3; MYC, 15.1) Dual-color FISH showed the signals of ERBB2 (orange) and MYC (green) in case 21, and the signals of FGFR2 (green) and MYC (orange) in case 11 are exclusively overlapped.
+Almost all of the cancer cells have co-amplification of MYC (orange signals) and CCND1 (green signals) (F) Co-amplification of ERBB2 and MYC (G-I) (case 21: MLPA peak values: ERBB2, 21.9; MYC, 15.4), and FGFR2 and MYC (J-L) (case 11:MLPA peak values: FGFR2, 62.3; MYC, 15.1) Dual-color FISH shows the signals of ERBB2 (orange) and MYC (green) in case 21, and the signals of FGFR2 (green) and MYC (orange) in case 11 are exclusively overlapped.
 (G and L, triple-band filter; H and K, SpectrumOrangeTM-specific filter: I and L, SpectrumGreenTM-specific filter).